Topical Steroid Withdrawal warriors,

 Skin recovers the fastest if you just dried it.
 (I didn’t know this amazing fact until I meet Dr. Sato.)

-If you get oozing fluid from the surface of the skin too much, just apply a piece of clean gauze with the same size of affected part.
-It should be washed and dried in advance with water to deminish the stimulation to the skin.
+If you get oozing fluid from the surface of the skin too much, just apply a piece of clean gauze with the same size as the affected part.
+It should be washed and dried in advance with water to diminish the stimulation to the skin.
 It is applied instead of a scab on the part so should be 1 piece only but not 2 or more definitely.
 If it peeled off partially after a while, cut off the peeled part only and keep remaining the clinging part.
 When you take a shower, leave it as is and then dry as is.
 You can leave the same gauze for 1 week at the longest.
 Don’t remove it on purpose.

 After you scratched the skin, ooze tends to seep out.
 It happens because you might have too much water.
 We had a strict restraint for drinking water in the hospital.

 I was allowed 1000 ml total amount of intaking water a day first then 2 months later, 1200 ml including fruits, jelly, yogurt, etc….(This is in my case.)
-It was very tough for me because a lot of ooze was seeping out so fast and rolling down from my raw skin all over my body.
+It was very tough for me because a lot of oozes were seeping out so fast and rolling down from my raw skin all over my body.
 I was craving water as if a dying person in a desert….lol

-As I explained above, I lost 12 kg (26.5 lb) in the first 7 days due to continuous running ooze (Ahem….it must be retained for record at the hospital….lol) but the restriction stopped ooze that runs from all over my body completely and diminished it coming out after scratch obviously.
-If I didn’t have this direction, I would put my life danger because I was losing proteins from my body until reaching critical limit due to hypoalbuminemia.
+As I explained above, I lost 12 kg (26.5 lb) in the first 7 days due to continuous running ooze (Ahem….it must be retained for the record at the hospital….lol) but the restriction stopped the ooze that runs from all over my body completely and diminished it coming out after scratch obviously.
+If I didn’t have this direction, I would put my life in danger because I was losing proteins from my body until reaching a critical limit due to hypoalbuminemia.
 The ooze contains a lot of proteins so letting it run one after another makes you lose the important nutrient factor out of your body.
 (Falling a lot of crusts also contain proteins!)

 Oh, also, eating any food is ok but please try to avoid salty food.
 That makes you feel thirsty and you will have more water.
-I didn’t know it first and bought a soy sauce in the hospital but Dr. Sato found it in one glance.
+I didn’t know it first and bought a soy sauce in the hospital but Dr. Sato found it at one glance.
 He asked me, ‘What is it?’…….I answered, ‘It is a decoration of my room.’ jokingly….lol

 Needless to say, eating well-balanced meals is very important.
 Especially, since proteins generate your skin, try to have them consciously.

-I had been appliying Topical Steroids on affected parts always for more than 50 years for my atopic dermatitis and they had never cured my symptoms but without putting any ointments or creams, my skin improved SO much for the first time in my life.
+I had been applying Topical Steroids on affected parts always for more than 50 years for my atopic dermatitis and they had never cured my symptoms but without putting any ointments or creams, my skin improved SO much for the first time in my life.
 I fully realized that Topical Steroids are highly addictive and make atopic dermatitis or other skin problems obstinate.

-However, the most intense and unrelenting itch known to man is still uncontrolable usually.
+However, the most intense and unrelenting itch known to man is still uncontrollable usually.
 When you have such a strong itch as if an attack starts, you scratch the part like mad and it is breath-stopping.
 Yes, I know you feel like hollowing the part until reaching to the bones or internal organs and think you’d like to tear the body part off if possible during ‘the attack’.
 And even worse, after you scratched, you always feel regret and the part pains…….but it can’t be helped because no one can stop the itch.
 It is our big problem.
-I guess you try to use ice packs or take anti-itch medicines to deminish it and we do it in the hospital too but they don’t work perfectly as you know.
+I guess you try to use ice packs or take anti-itch medicines to diminish it and we do it in the hospital too but they don’t work perfectly as you know.

 Dr. Sato says, “Don’t worry about scratching.
 It is ok to scratch because it is such an itchy sickness.
 Once doctors warned not to scratch it to patients, the relationship of mutual trust will be ruined at that moment.
 Itch is the major symptom of this sickness so it is ok.
 Scratch, and then dry it.
 And scratch, and then dry it.
 Repeating this same pattern, your skin is getting stronger little by little.
-However, please don’t forget that the last scratch should be tenderly.”
+However, please don’t forget that the last scratch should be tender.”

 ….I was moved so much to hear this and knew he was the real doctor.
-Everybody had been saying ‘Don’t scratch.’ to me kindly in my whole life history but I know it is uncontrolable level for human beings.
-I can make definitive statement that no human beings can stop this intense itch, but all of you must have been said, ‘Don’t scratch.’ by doctors, your family, frineds, etc…in your life so I believe you also are encouraged by his lines above.
+Everybody had been saying ‘Don’t scratch.’ to me kindly in my whole life history but I know it is an uncontrollable level for human beings.
+I can make a definitive statement that no human beings can stop this intense itch, but all of you must have been said, ‘Don’t scratch.’ by doctors, your family, friends, etc…in your life so I believe you also are encouraged by his lines above.
 It must be such a relief to hear for patients.
 It is ok to scratch.
 Please don’t feel bad about yourself.

 I just followed Dr. Sato’s direction in an authentic way in the hospital.
 Actually, I couldn’t help repeating to scratch but dried my skin after that every time.
-In case I got fluid oozing a lot, applied a piece of gauze and dried.
+In case I got fluid oozing a lot, applied a piece of gauze and dried it.
 As you see in the pictures below, I used to have brown thick crusts on both of my legs and scratched even such parts until all of them fall off……but just dried later in that case too.
 I repeated it over and over, again and again……then my skin was getting stronger little by little and finally, I got a miraculous recovery within 3 months.
-The thrid picture below is the result.
+The third picture below is the result.
 (The pictures show only for 2 months result though I was in the hospital for 3 months.)
 It was amazing because the treatment was as if ‘No Treatment’ after all.

-Most of inpatients also get very well with the treatment when they are discharged and they look like having healthy skins.
+Most of the inpatients also get very well with the treatment when they are discharged and they look like having healthy skins.
 Additionally, my scratched skin looks stronger obviously now.